BritishTrustForOrnithology/BTOAcousticPipelineTools/README.md

 1. Check Requirements
 2. Follow Installation instructions
-3. Do not directly run app.R.
-Instead run launch_shiny_app, but only after completing steps 1 and 2 above
+3. Do not directly run 'app.R'.
+Instead run 'launch_shiny_app.R', but only after completing steps 1 and 2 above

 ## Requirements